Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

-To demonstrate the effectiveness of our proposed modules, we conduct extensive experiments on RB-SCD and three public datasets.
-As shown in Tab.~\ref{tab:results_table_4}, when the DFC module and TFF module are added to the baseline model, the mIoU on RB-SCD dataset increased by 5.44\% and 4.78\%, respectively.
-Additionally, the IoU on the LEVIR-CD, SYSU-CD, and WHU-CD datasets improved by 1.6\%/2.12\%/2.63\% and 1.32\%/1.91\%/1.85\%, respectively.
-As shown in Tab.~\ref{tab:results_table_5}, we conduct detailed ablation studies on the ASFF and BTFF blocks in the DFC module.
+\textbf{Detailed Analysis on DFC Module.} As shown in Tab.~\ref{tab:tab8}, we conduct detailed ablation studies on the ASFF and BTFF blocks in the DFC module.
 Initially, we experiment with different coupling methods for ordinary features and frequency domain features.
 By comparing rows (b) and (c) with row (h), we can observe that ASFF and BTFF effectively dynamically couple visual features with frequency domain features, achieving the best results.
-Comparing rows (d) and (f), it can be seen that combining the low-level features at time $T_1$ with the corresponding high-frequency features at time $T_2$, due to semantic mismatches, results in worse performance compared to our designed ASFF.
-Comparing rows (e) and (g), it is clear that our designed BTFF captures the global structural changes across time, outperforming the coupling of high-level features and low-frequency features at the same time point.
-As shown in Tab.~\ref{tab:results_table_6}, we conduct ablation experiments on the number of layers in the frequency filter of TFF.
-As the value of \( k \) increased, the model's performance improved.
-However, when the number of filter layers reached six, the performance stabilized or slightly declined.
-Subsequent experiments are based on the optimal setting, \( k=5 \).
+Comparing rows (c) and (e), it can be seen that combining the low-level features at time $T_1$ with the corresponding high-frequency features at time $T_2$, due to semantic mismatches, results in worse performance compared to our designed ASFF.
+Comparing rows (d) and (f), it is clear that our designed BTFF captures the global structural changes across time, outperforming the coupling of high-level features and low-frequency features at the same time point.
+To further validate our design, we replace our DFC with TFIM~\cite{TFI-GR} (row (g)), a strong module for spatial feature interaction.
+Although TFIM provides a notable improvement over the baseline, our frequency-domain DFC yields better performance, demonstrating the superiority of explicitly modeling structural features in the frequency domain for this task.